Vinit3116/twitter-bookmark-chatbot/README.md

 You can now ask natural language questions such as:

-> • “What are the Hyderabad weather alerts this week?”
+> • “Show my most recent tweet”
-> • “List all cricket-related tweets”
+> • “List tweets about cricket”
+> • “Show tweets about Elon Musk”
-> • “What happened around July 21st?”
+> • “What are positive tweets about AI?”

 #### 🔁 Ongoing Context